nhmvienna/AutDeNovo/README.md

 -   A folder with the amino-acid sequences of all BUSCO hits

 In addition, various html-based results can be loaded in Firefox.
 The file `HTML_outputs.sh` in the output folder contains all commands to load the HTML output in Firefox at a later timepoint.
+Moreover, the full pipeline including all commands will be written to a file named `pipeline.sh` in the /shell folder.
+In particular, this file allows to repeat certain analyses in the whole pipeline.

 ## Future updates